2U1/qa-tool/README.md

 docker-compose up --build -d
 ```

-The annotation qa tool will be deployed at the following url
+The annotation qa tool will be deployed at the following url if you are going to use it in local.

 ```shell
 http://localhost:30119